Can Police Officers Force You to Unlock Your Cellphone?

 It is easy to think that the private information stored on your cellphone is secure if you have any type of lock in place.
 That may be true when it comes to the general public not having access to your cellphone information.
 However, even facial recognition or a fingerprint lock will not keep out police officers these days.
 Having a pattern lock or a passcode/password on your cellphone is the safest way to ensure that police officers cannot force you to unlock it.

 Criminal Defense Attorneys

-Berry Law Firm helps to protect the rights of individuals and clients, especially the rights granted by the Constitution.
+Berry Law helps to protect the rights of individuals and clients, especially the rights granted by the Constitution.
 Our team of criminal defense attorneys have experience fighting for individuals whose rights have been infringed by law enforcement and the government.
 If you or somebody you know is facing criminal charges, contact a member of our team today to discuss your case and protect your rights.